 The site of the new HEC Montréal building is just a few minutes’ walk from the main office buildings downtown.
 It is served by several public transit and active transportation routes:

-The proposed HEC Montréal building has been registered with the Canada Green Building Council, and is aiming for LEED Silver certification.
+The proposed HEC Montréal building has been registered with the Canada Green Building Council, and is aiming for LEED Gold certification.

 LEED certification is granted to a “green building.”
 It is a way of enhancing the well-being of building occupants and the building’s environmental and economic performance by applying proven and innovative practices, standards and technologies.

 The building’s performance is evaluated from many angles, including: